jadamsowers/trailhead/frontend/src/docs/THEME_CUSTOMIZATION.md

 ## Overview

-The Scouting Outing Manager uses a comprehensive theming system based on official Scouting America and Scouts BSA brand colors.
+Trailhead uses a comprehensive theming system based on official Scouting America and Scouts BSA brand colors.
 The theme supports both light and dark modes with automatic system preference detection and localStorage persistence.

 ## Quick Start